smehraein/flickster/README.md

-# *Flickster*
+# Project 1 - *Flickster*

-**Flickster** is an android app that allows users to view a list of movies currently in theaters, get details about them and watch trailers.

-By: **Soroush Mehraein**
+**Flickster** shows the latest movies currently playing in theaters.
+The app utilizes the Movie Database API to display images and basic information about these movies to the user.

+Time spent: **10** hours spent in total

 ## User Stories

+The following **required** functionality is completed:

-* [x] User can view a list of movies (title, poster image, and overview) currently playing in theaters from the Movie Database API.
+* [x] User can **scroll through current movies** from the Movie Database API
-* [x] Lists are fully optimized for performance with the ViewHolder pattern.
+* [x] Layout is optimized with the [ViewHolder](http://guides.codepath.com/android/Using-an-ArrayAdapter-with-ListView#improving-performance-with-the-viewholder-pattern) pattern.
-* [x] Views are responsive for both landscape/portrait mode.
+* [x] For each movie displayed, user can see the following details:
+  * [x] Title, Poster Image, Overview (Portrait mode)
+  * [x] Title, Backdrop Image, Overview (Landscape mode)

+The following **optional** features are implemented:

-* [x] Includes pull-to-refresh for popular stream with SwipeRefreshLayout.
+* [x] User can **pull-to-refresh** popular stream to get the latest movies.
-* [x] Has default placeholder graphic for each image during loading.
+* [x] Display a nice default [placeholder graphic](http://guides.codepath.com/android/Displaying-Images-with-the-Picasso-Library#configuring-picasso) for each image during loading.
-* [x] Different information is displayed for more popular movies using a Heterogeneous ListView.
+* [ ] Improved the user interface through styling and coloring.

+The following **bonus** features are implemented:

+* [x] Allow user to view details of the movie including ratings and popularity within a separate activity or dialog fragment.
+* [x] When viewing a popular movie (i.e. a movie voted for more than 5 stars) the video should show the full backdrop image as the layout.
+Uses [Heterogenous ListViews](http://guides.codepath.com/android/Implementing-a-Heterogenous-ListView) or [Heterogenous RecyclerView](http://guides.codepath.com/android/Heterogenous-Layouts-inside-RecyclerView) to show different layouts.
-* [x] Detailed information and trailers for less popular movies can be accessed in a separate activity by clicking them.
+* [x] Allow video trailers to be played in full-screen using the YouTubePlayerView.
-* [x] Trailers can be viewed in full screen using a YouTubePlayerView.
+    * [x] Overlay a play icon for videos that can be played.
+    * [x] More popular movies should start a separate activity that plays the video immediately.
+    * [x] Less popular videos rely on the detail page should show ratings and a YouTube preview.
+* [ ] Leverages the [data binding support module](http://guides.codepath.com/android/Applying-Data-Binding-for-Views) to bind data into layout templates.
+* [ ] Apply the popular [Butterknife annotation library](http://guides.codepath.com/android/Reducing-View-Boilerplate-with-Butterknife) to reduce boilerplate code.
+* [ ] Apply rounded corners for the poster or background images using [Picasso transformations](https://guides.codepath.com/android/Displaying-Images-with-the-Picasso-Library#other-transformations)

+The following **additional** features are implemented:

+* [ ] List anything else that you can get done to improve the app functionality!

 ## Video Walkthrough